 A scarcity can arise if the occupation is new and very few people have studied to fill these posts.
 It’s also possible that people chose not to study for the course and a scarcity developed in the job market.
 It could even be that the industry has grown so fast that it couldn’t produce specialists quick enough in all parts of the country.
 In South Africa, scarcity can also be in terms of equity, for example too few women enter into a specific career.

-If you study something scarce skills related, not only will you find it easier to secure work locally, but you may even find yourself desirable on the international market.
+If you study something scarce skills related such as on learnerships, not only will you find it easier to secure work locally, but you may even find yourself desirable on the international market.

-Take a look at some of these posts to read about skill shortages in different industries:
+New qualifications are good indicators of market demand.
+Take a look at some of these new qualifications across different industries:

 The Department of Labour draws up a National Scarce Skills List every year.
 The SETAs do research and consult with stakeholders in the sector of the economy that they are responsible for and then send the list to the Department.

-The National Scarce Skills List can be found on the Department of Labour’s website ( use the search engine and type “scarce skills”).
+The National Scarce Skills List can be found on the Department of Labour’s website (use a search engine and type “scarce skills”).
 The DoL also has career counsellors who can assist you with your career choices.

 Please share this post! 🙂